-The citizen service number is what every foreign worker needs to work legally in the country.
+As mentioned, the citizen service number is what every foreign worker needs to work legally in the country.
 Also, it allows you to pay taxes, get refunds if available, and calculate work-related social security payments.
 With this number, you can’t open a bank account in all of the banks in the Netherlands, while some will allow you to do so and receive payments.
-Even so, you’ll need this number and it is best to get it as soon as you move.
+As such, if you are planning to relocate to the country, we recommend getting this number as soon as you can.

 If you find a job through Robin, you have nothing to worry about because the employment company in the Netherlands will take care of your citizen service number.
 All you need to bring is any valid identification document (either a passport or your ID card).
 They will register your residence address and issue the citizen service number.